CCWMiller/ActionableIQ/AIQCursorMarkdown.md

 ## Deployment

 The application is configured to deploy to Google Cloud.
-CI/CD pipelines will run tests before deployment to ensure code quality.
+CI/CD pipelines run tests before deployment to ensure code quality.

+The deployment process follows these steps:
+1. A GitHub push kicks off the Cloud Run build
+2. The frontend is rolled out first and must be promoted by the application owner
+3. Once the frontend promotion is complete, the backend rollout begins
+4. The backend must also be promoted to production
+5. Each promotion requires a review process
+6. Once both rollouts are promoted to production, the deployment is complete

 ## Authentication